Office of International Programs

 The fall program is designed to accommodate Spanish majors and minors.
 Students must have taken Spanish 201: Conversation and Composition before going abroad, and we highly suggest that they complete Spanish 203 as well.
 All courses are offered in Spanish and students will take most of their courses in the language institute, Alcalingua, which is part of the University of Alcala.
-Loyola students are also required to take our site director’s course on the Spanish Civil War as well as a university literature course where Loyola students will be in class alongside other Spanish students.
+Loyola students are also required to take our on-site director’s course on the Spanish Civil War as well as a university literature course, where Loyola students will be in class alongside other Spanish students.
 Students will take the equivalent of five to six courses.

-The Spring academic program offers the majority of the classes in English and the majority of the classes are geared towards business students.
+The spring academic program offers the majority of the classes in English and the majority of the classes are geared towards business students.
 There are no Spanish requirements for this semester, although it is recommended that students complete Spanish 104 before going abroad.
 Students can also find three of their upper core classes in the program.
-Lastly, it is a requirement that all students take the onsite director’s literature class.
+Lastly, it is a requirement that all students take the on-site director’s literature class.

 Alcalingua Language School